altunenes/rusty_art/README.md

     ```

 This command will use the images in the "frames" folder to create a video file named "output.mp4" in the same folder.
 The video will be encoded with the libx264 codec at a constant rate factor of 25 and with a pixel format of yuv420p.
 The frame rate will be set to 60 frames per second (-r 60).

+note: you have to install [ffmpeg](https://ffmpeg.org/) to save frames.

 Some Examples: